-- Cash Equivalents can be different from Short Term Investments in tenure.
-Cash Equivalents have a maturity of less than 3 months, whereas short term investments mature within 12 months.
+- Cash Equivalents can be different from Short-Term Investments in tenure.
+Cash Equivalents have a maturity of fewer than 3 months, whereas short-term investments mature within 12 months.

-- Likewise, long term investments have maturity of greater than 12 months and are not classified as Cash Equivalents.
+- Likewise, long-term investments have a maturity of greater than 12 months and are not classified as Cash Equivalents.

-There are different reasons why a firm may want to keep reasonable levels of Cash and Cash Equivalents.
+There are different reasons why a firm may want to keep reasonable levels of CCE.

-Most companies try to keep small amount of cash as compared to the overall turnover.
-It is important that the company has enough cash to run their day to day operations without running to the bank every now and then.
-Let us look at Procter and Gamble Annual
+Most companies try to keep a small amount of cash as compared to the overall turnover.
+It is important that the company has enough cash to run its day to day operations without running to the bank every now and then.
+Let us look at Procter and Gamble example –

 source: Yahoo Finance